 With each push and pull we will think of those whom our arms arms long to hold and hug .
 May all who taste this bread come closer to you, G-d, and may our efforts today result in revealed good.

 8. Oil the sides of the bowl, roll the dough in the oiled bowl until it is completely coated.
 Cover with plastic wrap.
 Place covered bowl in a draft free place, a closed oven is good, to rise for an hour or until doubled in bulk.

 Our neshama, like the dough, flourishes in a place of warmth and stillness.
 Just as the bowl is covered, our growth is not always visible.
 Oiling the bowl reduces friction and helps the dough to rise.
 May we help our loved ones by giving them warmth and understanding.

-9. When the dough has risen, preheat the oven to 350F.
+9. When the dough has risen, preheat the oven to 350 degrees.
 Uncover, punch gently in the center with your fist, the dough will deflate.
-Take challah.
+Now is the time to take challah.

 The act of taking challah is a very deep concept that says: we accept that the source of our sustenance and strength is from none other than the King and Creator of the Universe, our own giving, loving Father.

 Whether you use the ingredients in this water challah recipe, bake from one of your own or patronize your local bakery, we recognize that everything we have is from the open, loving, merciful hand of Hashem.